How to repel ants with essential oils

 Updated on May 29th, 2024

-When those ants—identified as the top pest in the United States—gain entrance into your house, you want to know how to naturally get rid of them, as the wellbeing and safety of your family is of utmost importance.
-Here we’ll discuss if three essential oils—cinnamon, peppermint, and clove—are true ant repellers, provide a DIY ant-repelling-and-killing recipe, and discuss the benefits of the non-toxic ant killing spray—Six Feet Under.
+When those ants—identified as the top pest in the United States—gain entrance into your house, you want to know how to naturally get rid of them.
+Here we’ll discuss if three essential oils—cinnamon, peppermint and clove—are true ant repellers.
+We'll also provide a DIY ant-repelling-and-killing recipe and discuss the benefits of the non-toxic ant killing spray—Six Feet Under.
 Together, let's permanently get rid of those ants.

 >>> Eliminate ants with the world's most effective eco-insecticide